 Finally, it should be an individual known for credibility and authenticity to convince the audience about the issues being addressed.

-4. Develop a Holding Statement
+4. Develop a Holding Statement after a Disaster

 The company executive should compose a few sentences and send to the press and all stakeholders as soon as the crisis hit.
 The message should acknowledge that you know that something has or is about to happen and you are taking all the necessary steps to acquire all the relevant information on the issue and make an informed decision.